6yozo/6yozo.github.io/docs/typing/measurements.md

 - The columns should be aggressive staggered and splayed based an reachability without moving the wrist
 - The switch plate and the pcb should be pulled together by screws
+- The switch plate should be gasket mounted to the bottom of the board.
+  Probably with a series of springs.

 Test results
 ============